-The NSW Health Good Health - Great Jobs: Aboriginal Workforce Strategic Framework 2016 - 2020 (the Framework) was released in November 2016.
-The Framework is taking the next STEP UP in growing a strong and culturally supported Aboriginal workforce.
+The NSW Health Good Health - Great Jobs: Aboriginal Workforce Strategic Framework 2016 - 2020 (the Framework) is taking the next STEP UP in growing a strong and culturally supported Aboriginal workforce.
 The Framework aims to support local health districts, speciality networks and other NSW health organisations to grow and develop their Aboriginal workforce.
 The Framework shares the vision of the National Aboriginal and Torres Strait Islander Health Workforce Strategic Framework 2016 - 2020.

 We have received some positive news in relation to facilitating diversity in government sector employment.
 The Government Sector Employment Rule 26, Employment of eligible persons, has been amended to include the whole government sector (including the NSW Health Service) in its scope.
 The updated GSE Rule 26 took effect on 1 June 2016.
 GSE Rule 26 allows agencies to target positions to ‘eligible persons’ who belong to one of the groups deemed to be disadvantaged in employment.
 This will remove the need to seek a separate exemption from the NSW Anti-Discrimination Board to target a position for eligible persons covered by the Rule.
 The Rule also allows for such modifications to recruitment and selection policies or procedures as are necessary to facilitate the employment of eligible persons in the agency.
 These changes will be incorporated into the review of PD2015_026, Recruitment and Selection of Staff to the NSW Health Service, which is currently underway.